 Matriculation.
-An accepted student is expected to begin his or her upper-division professional program at the beginning of the immediate fall term.
-There is no spring admission to the upper division.
+An accepted student is expected to begin his or her upper-division professional program at the beginning of the immediate fall term for Urban Planning, and Housing and Urban Development, or the immediate spring term for Landscape Architecture.
+Deferrals are not allowed.